HondaPL/Multi-Client-Chat/README.md

 Project is: _completed_

 ## Inspiration
-We wanted to a simple communicator with option to send files via network
+We wanted to create a simple communicator with option to send files via network

 ## Contact
 Created by [@HondaPL](https://hacia.students.wmi.amu.edu.pl/) and [@SmoothCrimminal](https://github.com/SmoothCrimminal)